Difference Between Cost Of Capital and Capital Structure

 What is Capital Structure?

-The capital structure is the mix of a company’s debt and equity to fund its overall operations and expansion.
+The capital structure is the mix of a company’s debt and equity to fund its operations and expansion.
 Besides, Equity capital is extracted from a company’s shareholdings and claims its potential cash flows and earnings.

 An overview of the financial structure of a corporation is regarded as a proportion of short-term and long-term debt.